ryryry-3302/RyNance/README.md

 ## Deployment
 - After completing the code, I deployed my project onto Heroku and it can be accessed here rynance.herokuapp.com on both mobile and desktops as the website is made responsive through use of Bootstrap.
 I'd like to extend my gratitude to the CS50 staffs help through the CS50 guide to using Heroku on the Docs as well the r/CS50 subreddit for being a great help to troubleshooting deploying.
+Find it here https://rynance.herokuapp.com/

 - ### Some of the things I had to learn for successful deployment
      - Changing my project.db to use postgress